jaredblumer/scrape-indeed/README.md

 ## Instructions

 Download or clone the repository.
 Open app.js and update the url variable to include your desired City, State, and Radius, replacing Pittsburgh, PA, and 25 respectively.
-Save app.js.
-You may add or remove queried skills by editing the array exports.skillsArr in skills.js and saving the file.
+You may also add or remove queried skills by editing the array exports.skillsArr in skills.js.
+Save changes.

 Open the directory in your terminal and run the following commands:
 ```